 - Sixth, students should then use the Study Sheets at the end of chapters to help them prepare for the tests.
 A Study Sheet highlights, in my opinion, some of the most important material in the chapter and what the student should know, not only for the test, but also for real life!
 The tests will offer no surprises to the student — if he or she has mastered the material on the Study Sheets, the tests will be smooth sailing.

 - Seventh, I do suggest that the parent check her student’s assignments (using the file Answer Key) on a regular basis (daily or a couple of times weekly, for example) to make sure the student is keeping up and not getting lost along the way.
 Regular check-ups on assignments help make sure your student is truly understanding and absorbing the material, not just going through the motions.

 Regarding the grading of tests: the test answer key is included in the Answer Key file, but each parent can determine the value of each type of question (matching, T/F, short answer, etc.) for herself.
 This allows flexibility for individual student test-taking needs.

-*Eighth, troubleshoot if necessary.
+- Eighth, troubleshoot if necessary.
 If a link doesn’t work, first try copy/pasting the link into your browser.
 (Some two-line links may only work using the copy/paste method, rather than the “click on” method.)
 If the link has become obsolete, refer to the Errata included in the zip file.
-The 2017 edition of FinLit was checked in August 2017 and any necessary corrections are shown on the Errata.
-(We are currently working on FinLit’s 2018 edition and will notify all purchasers of FinLit 2017 when the updated-as-of-February-2018 errata becomes available.
-FREE, of course!)
+We are continuously updating links.

 So that’s it!
 7Sisters’ interactive Financial Literacy Course: Why it is awesome & How to use it.
 Don’t miss out on this great life preparation course.
 Download Financial Literacy for your teens!